Samatvartha/2014P_Samatvartha_Thesisbox/README.md

 Based on a philosophical framework of "Sāmatva" (balance/equilibrium/resonance) + "Artha" (purpose/prosperity/meaning), aiming to harmonise economic activity with ecological and social well-being.

 2014P_ is incubating this thesis and initial network - until it takes its own shape - via a **Venture Lab** (a DPI venture builder) and **Think Tank** (focused on public policy and institutional reform).
-You can consider this as Indian version of Doughnut Economic Action Lab, but more indexed on private venture building for impact.
+You can consider this as Indian version of Doughnut Economic Action Lab or Boundaryless, but more indexed on new private ventures building for impact.

 **How it Works (The "Sāmatvārtha Ecosystem"):** 🤔